cdenning91/bia-bhaile/README.md

 * Responsive - any user submittions on Contact or Subscribe direct the user back to the navigation when submitted.

+* Easy to find contact navigation

 #### Frequent User:

 * Social Media links clear in the footer
+* Easy to see send submissions & to view previous users pictures

 ## Deployment